Configuring OAuth Authentication

 Discovery Endpoint

 The discovery endpoint is the OpenID Connect Discovery endpoint or the OAuth 2.0 Authorization Server Metadata endpoint.
 Generally, this is the only endpoint that you will need to configure, as this endpoint provides information about the OAuth issuer and all the other endpoints.
-It is best practice to either: configure the discovery endpoint and leave the other endpoints unset; OR leave the discovery endpoint unset and configure the other endpoints.
+It is a best practice to either: configure the discovery endpoint and leave the other endpoints unset; or leave the discovery endpoint unset and configure the other endpoints.

 To configure a discovery endpoint, enter the following command: